3D-LFM: Lifting Foundation Model: Results and Comparative Analysis

 \subsection{Benchmark: Object-Specific Models}

-We benchmark our 3D Lifting Foundation Model (3D-LFM) against leading specialized methods for human body, face, and hands categories.
-Our model outperforms these specialized methods, showcasing its broad utility without the need for object-specific tailoring, highlighting the versatility of its object-agnostic architecture.
-For our evaluation, we utilize the H3WB dataset~\cite{h3wb}, a recent benchmark for diverse whole-body pose estimation tasks.
-This dataset is especially valuable for its inclusion of multiple object categories and for providing a comparative baseline against methods like Jointformer~\cite{jointformer}, SimpleBaseline~\cite{simplebaseline}, and CanonPose~\cite{canonpose}.
-We followed the H3WB's recommended 5-fold cross-validation and engaged with the benchmark's authors to obtain results on the hidden test set.
-Our reported metrics in Fig.~\ref{fig:4.5:sota_comparison} and Table~\ref{tab:performance_comparison} include PA-MPJPE and MPJPE, with the test set performance numbers provided directly by the H3WB team, ensuring that our superior results are verified by an independent third-party.
+Next, we benchmark 3D-LFM against leading specialized methods for human body, face, and hands categories.
+Our model outperforms these specialized methods, showing multi-category learning without the need for category (landmark) semantics.
+For this study, we evaluate on H3WB dataset~\cite{h3wb}, a recent benchmark for diverse whole-body pose estimation tasks.
+This dataset is valuable for its inclusion of multiple object categories and for providing a comparative baseline against methods such as Jointformer~\cite{jointformer}, SimpleBaseline~\cite{simplebaseline}, and CanonPose~\cite{canonpose}.
+Following H3WB's recommended 5-fold cross-validation and submitting the evaluations to benchmark's authors, we report results on the hidden test set.
+The results shown in Fig.~\ref{fig:4.5:sota_comparison} and Table~\ref{tab:performance_comparison} include PA-MPJPE and MPJPE, with test set performance numbers provided directly by the H3WB team, ensuring that our results are verified by an independent third-party.

-\textbf{Performance:} Our 3D-LFM demonstrates a notable enhancement in accuracy over baseline methods, as outlined in the referenced figure and table.
-It excels across all categories, including whole-body, body, face, and hands, as shown in Fig.\ref{fig:4.5:sota_comparison} and detailed in Tab.\ref{tab:performance_comparison}.
-With a lean architecture of only $5$ million parameters—significantly fewer than comparative baseline approaches, our model achieves rapid convergence and can be trained efficiently on a single NVIDIA A100 GPU within hours, emphasizing our model's efficiency and scalability evident by robust performance across varied object categories.

-The results affirm 3D-LFM as a versatile and potent foundational model for diverse 2D to 3D lifting tasks, outpacing specialized category-specific models.
-These findings, showcased in Fig.~\ref{fig:4.5:sota_comparison}, validate our model's ability to leverage inter-category learning, potentially paving the way for broader applications across an expanded range of object categories.